OliverH96/Cochlearia_Soil_Ionome/README.md

 Grids were generated using manually-fitted variograms (Gridding/MFV/) and auto-fitted variograms (Gridding/AFV/).
 Grids for each element can be found in their respective directories.
 Gridding/MFV/imputation_setup.xlsx contains the variables used to fit MFV grids.

 Validation correlation plots were generated using the correlation_plots.py and correlation_plots_uneditedVG.py scripts.
-FOREGS imputed data used for validation is contained within Gridding/FOREGS_Impute_raw.xlsx
+FOREGS imputed data used for validation is contained within Gridding/Validation/FOREGS_Impute_raw.xlsx as well as correlation plots for the 10 element validation set MFV and AFV.

 Actual and imputed ionome data can be found in the Cochlearia_Soil_Master csv files.